Collaborative Antarctic Science Scheme - Applications invited for 2021-22

 Rebecca De Leij, PhD student at the University of Southampton and British Antarctic Survey, participated in a CASS project at Rothera Research Station during the 2019/20 season.

 ‘It was an invaluable experience to be able to go to Antarctica and see first-hand the sea urchin, Sterechinus neumayeri that I had been studying back in the UK, in the its natural environment.
 Not only did it broaden my understanding of the species in the context of its biotic community, but I also gained an appreciation for the unique conditions which these animals live.
 As well as collecting a large portion of data for my PhD thesis, CASS allowed me to experience the beautiful wildlife and landscape of Antarctica, all of which made the trip unforgettable.’

 - There will be specific logistics and safety planning requirements, which must be complied with ahead of any deployment.

 - Scheduling of the HMS Protector work programme is not usually confirmed until May/June, therefore approval to support CASS projects would not be announced until this point.

 - Projects should not require logistic resources additional to those already allocated to the Antarctic field programme supported by BAS.

 - Whilst BAS expects to be able to support CASS projects under the current scenario planning for the 2021/22 season, the situation with the COVID-19 pandemic remains uncertain and planning schedules are subject to change.
 BAS reserves the right to cancel support for projects where disruptions are severe.

 How to apply

-If you have any questions, or for more information on this opportunity, please contact:
+If you have any questions, or would like to discuss the feasibility of your proposed fieldwork, please contact: